pp-develop/line-bot-template/README.md

 [ English | [日本語](https://github.com/pp-develop/line-bot-template/blob/main/README.ja.md) ]

 ## Overview
 This repository is a template for developing LINE BOT using LINE Messaging API.
 It sets up a PHP development environment using Docker.
+The following are required for environment setup:
+・Docker environment
+・LINE Developers account
+・ngrok account

 ## Setup
 ### LINE